markgbeckett/zx81/husband_forth/README.md

 # Running Husband Forth on the Minstrel 3

+## Background

 Husband Forth was an alternative ROM image for the ZX81, which replaced the default Sinclair BASIC monitor with a Forth-based programming environment.

 Forth was relatively popular in the early 1980s.
 Forth programs are compact and fast (when compared to BASIC), making Forth well-suited to the limited resources of a microcomputer.
+Better still, being ROM-based, Husband Forth does not take any precious RAM for the monitor code, so can run with as little as 2 kB of RAM.

-Husband Forth looks to be a particularly advanced Forth monitor which, for example, provides multi-tasking support -- very unusual at the time.
+Released in early 1984, Husband Forth looks to be a particularly advanced Forth monitor which, for example, provides multi-tasking support -- something not common on microcomputers, at the time.

 Husband Forth is likely to be a port of a Timex Sinclair 1000 ROM (referred to by several names, including [Tree Forth](https://www.timexsinclair.com/article/tree-forth/), Multi-Forth, and Pluri-Forth).
 The Timex Sinclair website suggests there were several versions of Tree Forth.
 However, all the Tree Forth ROMs I have found on in the Internet are identical (and do not contain version information).
-Tree Forth was onfigured for an NTSC display, as was typically used on the TS1000.
-The port to Husband Forth was likely to involve adjusting the code to work with a PAL display (as used in the UK).
-Comparing the ROM images of Tree Forth and Husband Forth highlights around 30 byte-level differences, with substantive differences in the code that renders the display.
+Tree Forth was configured for an NTSC display, as was typically used on the TS1000.
+The port to Husband Forth made the monitor run on a PAL system (as used in the UK) and adjusted the clock and timing routines to 50 Hz.

 Versions of both the Husband Forth ROM (and Tree Forth ROM) are distributed with the [EightyOne emulator](https://sourceforge.net/projects/eightyone-sinclair-emulator/).
 ROMs are also available from other sites, but they look to be identical to the versions distributed with EightyOne.

 The Tynemouth Minstrel 3 is a modern-day, ZX81-compatible microcomputer with 32kB of RAM.
 I hoped to be able to run Husband Forth on the Minstrel 3.
-Sadly, neither Husband Forth ROM nor Tree Forth ROM, distributed with EightyOne, runs correctly on the Minstrel 3.
+Sadly, neither the Husband Forth nor the Tree Forth ROMs, distributed with EightyOne, run on the Minstrel 3.
 I wanted to understand why this was and whether I could get Husband Forth to work, so I began to disassemble and study the ROM.

 My expectation was that the display-handling code was not (quite) compatible with the Minstrel 3.
 A [discussion on a retrocomputing forum](https://forum.tlienhard.com/phpBB3/viewtopic.php?t=1438) suggests that the ROMs distributed with EightyOne have been tweaked to work correctly with the emulator, so perhaps these tweaks had rendered the ROMs unusable on real hardware.

-However, my investigations to date have identified a number of issues that seem to prevent Husband Forth running on the Minstrel 3 as I describe below.
+However, as I explain below, the problems were somewhat more subtle than that.

+Happy Forth programming!

+## Running Husband Forth on a Minstrel 3

+You can run either Husband Forth or Tree Forth on the Minstrel 3, but copying one of the ROM images [hforth_pal.rom] or [hforth_ntsc.rom] onto a suitable EPROM and installing in your Minstrel 3.

+Make sure to set the appropriate jumpers for either NTSC or PAL, as appropriate to your chosen ROM, and you should be able to boot into the Forth system console screen.

+You can download a PDF copy of the [Husband Forth user guide](https://www.retrocomputers.gr/media/kunena/attachments/169/zx81-forth-manual.pdf) (which is also suitable for Tree Forth)

 ## Husband Forth Display Handling

 The ZX81 produces a PAL-compatible display signal.
-It's sibling, the Timex Simclair 1000, which was sold in North America produced an NTSC-compatible display.
+It's sibling, the Timex Simclair 1000, which was sold mostly in North America produced an NTSC-compatible display.
 The two standards are very similar, but with different timings.
 Here I am looking at the PAL system, though these notes are relevant to NTSC with specific timings adjusted appropriately.

-The official [PAL display format](https://martin.hinner.info/vga/pal.html) consists of 625 lines and is updated 25 times per second.
-Each frame is transmitted as two fields of 312.5 scan lines, and pairs of fields are interlaced to produce picture with less flicker.
-Not every scanline is visible: a small number are used for frame synchronisation to ensure the display is stable.
+The official [PAL display format](https://martin.hinner.info/vga/pal.html) produces a TV frame consisting of 625 scanlines and the frame is updated 25 times per second.
+Each frame is transmitted as two fields of 312.5 scan lines, and pairs of fields are interlaced to produce a picture with less flicker.
+Not every scanline is visible: a small number are used for image synchronisation, to ensure the display is stable.

-The first component of frame synchronisation, generated at the beginning of each field, is called the Vsync.
-Its length alternates between 7 and 8 scanlines (448 and 512 us), which provides the interlacing effort.
-Following the Vsync pulse, a series of 64us scanlines follows, containing the visible part of the display.
-However, not all 64us of each horizontal scanline contains picture data: the first 12us is used for a horizontal pulse (4us) and backporch signal (8us) which helps align the line and callibrate the brightness.
+The first component of image synchronisation, generated at the beginning of each field, is called the vertical synchronisation (Vsync, for short).
+Its length alternates between 7 and 8 scanlines (448 and 512 us), which provides the interlacing effect.
+Following the Vsync pulse, a series of 64us scanlines follows, containing the visible part of the image.
+However, not all 64us of each horizontal scanline contains image data: the first 12us is used for a horizontal pulse (4us) and backporch signal (8us), referred to together as Hsync, which helps align the line and callibrate the brightness.

-Instead of an interlaced 625-line signal, the ZX81 is designed to produce a simplified field of around 312 lines at a rate of 50 Hz (20ms/ field), with a consistent Vsync pulse to prevent interlacing.
+Instead of an interlaced 625-line signal, the ZX81 is designed to produce a simplified field of around 312 lines at a rate of 50 Hz (20ms/ fram), with a consistent Vsync pulse to prevent interlacing.
 From now on, we will refer to the fields produced by the ZX81 as frames.

 Building on its predecessor, the ZX81 relied heavily on the Z80 CPU (with some help from custom electronics) to generate the display signal.
 This made the ZX81 very low cost, but also meant that the micro potentially spent much (in fact, up to 80%) of its time producing a display, rather than running user programs.